mnelson4/printmyblog/readme.txt

 == Changelog ==

-= 3.5.0 xxxx =
+= 3.5.0 September 10, 2021 =
-* Feature: duplicate projects
+* Feature: duplicate projects for Professional and Business licenses
 * Bugfix: avoid sometimes redirecting to PMB welcome screen when activating other plugins
 * Bugfix: when removing an item from a project, don't remove its parent items too
 * Bugfix: remove hyperlinks and images referring to items from the local filesystem

-= 3.4.8 xxxx =
 * Bugfix: fix showing errors communicating with PMB
 * Bugfix: avoid fatal error when a custom design was deactivated
-* Bugfix: avoid gray background in print pages introduced in WordPress 5.8
+* Bugfix: avoid gray background in print pages introduced in WordPress 5.8 and when used with certain plugins like WooCommerce and YARPP
+* Bugfix: avoid block galleries overflowing into subsequent text

 = 3.4.7 August 27, 2021 =
 * Bugfix: fix external links and internal link footnotes (regression in 3.4.4)